 He takes ample advantage of the enlightening visual possibilities offered by the digitally produced imagery.
 Flatness becomes spacious, grey proofs to be full of color.
-The unrecognizable gets recognizable, unsharp and razor-sharp coexist in every piece Balth has touched.
+The unrecognizable gets recognizable, unsharp and razor-sharp coexist in every piece.
 Light and Perception, perhaps his main tools, are omnipresent.

 by Douglas Heingartner